tealamore/tealamore.github.io/_posts/2018-2-20-ES6-Regex-Unicode.md

 console.log(/a.a/u.test(string)); // -> true
 ```

 If you're anything like me, it is not obvious at all why the first test passed.
 It would make sense that that line fails.
-Yet it doesn't, so let's go a bit deeper and figure out what is going on here
+Yet it doesn't, so let's go a bit deeper and figure out what is going on here:

 ```javascript
 const string = 'a\u{6F342}a';